aokealy/pokemon-e/README.md

 Pokemon Ecommerce
 ========
-Welcome to my Pokemon Website where we will sell Pokemon items such as Graded cards and sealed products.
+Welcome to my Pokemon Website where we sell Pokemon items such as Graded cards and sealed products and ungraded cards.
-I have always wanted to create a Pokemon Website and sell Pokemon stuff. https://pokemon-e.herokuapp.com/
+I have always wanted to create a Pokemon Website and sell Pokemon stuff and have a theme based site using the style and colours of a pokemon. https://pokemon-e.herokuapp.com/

 - Git Hub Repository Link: